 Liberal Arts Distribution Requirements (LADR)

-The distribution requirements at Principia College are designed to provide breadth across a variety of disciplines in designated academic areas of the liberal arts.
-In addition, students fulfill a non-credit distribution requirement in physical education.
-The outcomes for these courses are listed below.
-Each LADR course (with a GEA, GEH, etc. attribute) must address all the outcomes listed below for that area requirement.
+These courses meet the CWSLOs through the goals listed below.
+Each LADR course (with a GEA, GEH, etc. attribute) must address all the goals listed below for that field of study.
 At least one LADR in each category must be taken at Principia College after Fall 2011.

 Arts [GEA course attribute]

 The study of arts develops the ability to recognize and experience the inspiration, vision, and creative process of the artist.
-Students completing an arts general education course will be able to:
+Students completing an arts general education course will be able to meet the following goals:

 - Articulate their experiences with the arts intelligently.